itswadesh/svelte-commerce/README.md

 All non secret and application wide configs are stored here, if required, change according to your requirement.

 2. `.env`
-All secrets stored here

-3. `src/lib/services/index.ts`
-This is used to define which service to use.
-Only 1 of the listed service can be active at a time.
-Valid values are `Litekart Medusa Bigcommerce Shopify Woocommerce`
+All secrets/public stored here, also you can choose the service that you need.
+Valid values for the service are `LITEKART MEDUSAJS BIGCOMMERCE SHOPIFY WOOCOMMERCE`

 ## Deployment